EXPERT INSIGHT

 Various 3D-printed parts, made with Bluesint PA 12

-Bluesint PA 12 parts printed with 100% re-used powder
+Parts printed with re-used powder

 More than 80% of manufacturers already use AM in their factories today, but mainly for prototyping and in their innovation centers.
 When adopting AM for large-scale production, companies are reluctant to execute it since they believe it’s too expensive, too complex, and too time-consuming.
 Our main question was: “How can we help companies scale up their operations in a sustainable way?”